robert-hatfield/code-101-prework/prework/mac/3_git.md

 git config --global user.email 'YOUR EMAIL ADDRESS'
 ```

-The terminal does not send success messages, in order to double check that you have successfully assigned your username and email:
+The terminal does not send success messages; in order to double check that you have successfully assigned your username and email:

 ```
 git config --list